DrewMalette/rhombus/readme.txt

 	rhombus - an action rpg framework written in python

-	design philosophy: the framework is written modularly. this way, you can use only what you need, and modify if with ease to fit your project
+	design philosophy: the framework is written modularly. this way, you can use only what you need, and modify it with ease to fit your project

 	included is some sample content for demonstration